LeftySolara/game-collection-manager/README.md

 living with ADHD, I have a lot of things to track and can't always keep up with recording everything.
 I want to make it as easy as possible to return to my trackers after a long period away from them.

+## Technologies Used

+This is a full stack application written in Typescript.
+It uses React on the front end and Node/Fastify/PostgreSQL on the back end.

+### Front End

+- Typescript - version 5.5.3
+- Vite - version 5.4.8
+- React - version 18.3.1
+- PostCSS - version 8.4.47

+### Back End

+- Typescr.ipt - version 5.5.3
+- Node.js - version 22.9.0
+- Fastify - version 5.0.0
+- PostgreSQL - version 17.0